LionelDraghi/bbt/docs/features/output_equal_to_file.md

 ## Feature : output is equal to a file

+Expected results may be very long.
+It's handy to be able to keep the expected output in an external file.

 ### Scenario : test `output is equal` keyword

 - Given the file `help_message.txt`